 Just 2km from Robinson Lifestyle Chalong, this gym has a small-fight vibe with big credentials.

-Kru Lek and his team bring Olympic-level coaching.
+Kru Lek and his team bring Olympic-level coaching and are home to professional fighters.
 Kru Ken is literally the Thai national coach.

 World champions train here.
 Allycia Rodrigues, Luis Cajaiba — ever heard of them?